ArwaFikry/Security-Toolkit/README.md

-download python from this website https://www.python.org/downloads/
+Download Python from this website https://www.python.org/downloads/

 then run this Cmd commands :